 Once you’ve created a base of PPC keywords, you need to be able to group them to use in a more organized way that will optimize your time and budget.
 Through proper keyword management, you are able to target your users more efficiently, thereby reducing your investment.

 Keyword segmentation is an overlooked part of the PPC campaign workflow.
 Not everyone realizes that generating organized ad groups in your Google Adwords account can have a great impact on your overall account performance.
 The reason for this is that well-organized keyword groups improve your account’s relevance, which increases your quality score and lowers your cost per click.

-Grouping and managing your keyword list improves your PPC strategies by enabling you to create:
+Grouping and managing your keyword list improves your PPC strategies following the trends with top PPC Agencies by enabling you to create: